Research is a vital part of our mandate as a university, and sustainability is a vital part of our research.

 - Timna Wyckoff (biochemistry) performed research on differences in bacterial resistance between conventional and organic dairy herds.

-- Donna Chollett (anthropology) worked with a student to perform a community-food assessment for a region.
+- Donna Chollett (anthropology, emeritus) worked with a student to perform a community-food assessment for a region.

 - Cyrus Bina (economics/management) has researched and written widely on the geopolitics of oil.

-Morris, along with two other research facilities—the West Central Research and Outreach Center (WCROC) and the USDA Soil Conservation Research Center —form an innovative research partnership called the Green Prairie Alliance.
+UMN Morris, along with the West Central Research and Outreach Center (WCROC) and the USDA Soil Conservation Research Center, forms an innovative research partnership called the Green Prairie Alliance.

 Ongoing research by the Green Prairie Alliance includes: